open-telemetry/opentelemetry-specification/specification/trace/tracestate-handling.md

 ```

 To decode the threshold from the OpenTelemetry TraceState `th` value, first extend the value with trailing zeros to make 14 digits.
-Then, parse the 14-digit value as a 56-bit unsigned number, yielding a rejection threshold.
+Then, parse the 14-digit value as a 56-bit unsigned hexadecimal number, yielding a rejection threshold.

 OpenTelemetry defines consistent sampling in terms of a 56-bit trace randomness value compared with the 56-bit rejection threshold.
 When the randomness value is less than the rejection threshold, the span is not sampled.